Lasagna Cat: Reception

 Lasagna Cat was well received, with reviewers praising its insight into Garfield and comedy in general.
 It has been seen as a part of the widespread trend of "weird" Garfield internet memes, with Smithsonian in particular citing it as an example of people who "have taken up the challenge of making Garfield funny."

+Legacy

 A popular parody Twitter account was created in response to "07/27/1978", an hour-long episode (set to Philip Glass' score to the 1997 film Kundun) in which actor John Blyth Barrymore philosophically monologues about his adoration and obsession with a Garfield strip published on that date.
 Additionally, the series was cited as an inspiration in the creation of the Adult Swim short Too Many Cooks.